aracelivaldovinos/ruby-volunteer-tracker/README.md

 ## Description
 _An application that tracks projects and the volunteers working on them.
-Each volunteer will belong to only one project (one project, many volunteers).The application cover the following test and user stories:_
+Each volunteer will belong to only one project (one project, many volunteers).The application covers the following test and user stories:_

 _Test_
 * _You may alter a unit test only if you are adding more attributes to volunteers or projects._